hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 ### Variadic generic types

-This proposal only supports type pack parameters on functions.
-A complementary proposal will describe type pack parameters on generic subscripts, structs, enums and classes.
+This proposal only supports type parameter packs on functions.
+A complementary proposal will describe type parameter packs on generic subscripts, structs, enums and classes.

 ### Value expansion operator

-This proposal only supports the expansion operator on type pack parameters and value pack parameters, but there are other values that represent a list of zero or more values that the expansion operator would be useful for, including tuples and arrays.
+This proposal only supports the expansion operator on type parameter packs and value parameter packs, but there are other values that represent a list of zero or more values that the expansion operator would be useful for, including tuples and arrays.
 It would be desirable to introduce a new kind of expression that receives a scalar value and produces a value of pack expansion type.

-There are two possible interpretations, which will probably require two syntaxes; here, we're going to use the strawman `.expand` and `.expand...`:
+There are two possible interpretations, which will probably require two syntaxes; here, we're going to use the straw-man `.expand` and `.expand...`:

 ```swift
 func foo<T, U...>(T, U...) {}